Skip to content

 The spectacular opening act — the Ma-10 coastal road along the cliff edge with the open Mediterranean to the left.
 Several short punchy climbs from the very first kilometre through the ancient terraced villages of Estellencs and Banyalbufar.
 The road continues through Valldemossa and Deià before dropping down into the Sóller valley at sea level around km 64.
 Stop in Sóller before the main climb.

 The climb begins at km 64 from the Sóller valley floor.
-Over 50 hairpin bends winding up through pine forest to the summit at around km 73 and 448 metres.
+Around 30 hairpin bends on the north side winding up through pine forest to the summit at around km 73 and 448 metres.
 Almost no traffic — all vehicles use the tunnel, leaving the road to cyclists.
 A restaurant at the summit is the natural stop before the fast, flowing descent.

 78–115 km: Bunyola to Inca